ga4gh/vrs/docs/source/terms_and_model.rst

 **Biological definition**

-The coordinates of a span of sequence.
+A specified subsequence within another sequence that is used as a reference sequence.

 **Computational definition**